Jolomi2k9/kub-app1/README.md

-# Ttrend application
+# Kubeapp application

-This is a small applicaiton which contains main and test folders.
+This is a small applicaiton used for testing aws eks deployments strategies.
-Main contains application code.
-Test contains test cases.
-It also contains pom.xml which has all dependences and artfact name and version